Faculty Resource Library

 Week 12: Classroom Meditation Promotes Student Success

-To learn more about the value of meditation in the classroom, click here and here.
+To learn more about the importance of clear communication with students, click here and here.

 Click on the slide to the right to download the slide deck.